Riding in Cars with Boys

-Riding in Cars with Boys is a 2001 American biographical comedy-drama film based on the autobiography of the same name by Beverly Donofrio, about a woman who overcame difficulties, including being a teen mother, and who later earned a master's degree.
+Riding in Cars with Boys is a 2001 American biographical comedy-drama film based on the autobiography of the same name by Beverly Donofrio, a young teenager who overcame difficulties, including being a young mother, wife and student, later earning a master's degree.
 The movie's narrative spans the years 1961 to 1986.
 It stars Drew Barrymore, Steve Zahn, Brittany Murphy, and James Woods.
 It was the last feature film directed by Penny Marshall, who directed television productions thereafter, until her death in 2018.
 Although the film is co-produced by Donofrio, many of its details differ from the book.

 Plot

-In 1961, 11-year-old Beverly "Bev" Donofrio rides with her father, Wallingford, Connecticut police officer Leonard.
+In 1961, 11-year-old Beverly "Bev" Donofrio rides with her father, a police officer named Leonard, in Wallingford, Connecticut.
 She asks for a bra for Christmas to get the attention of a boy, but he tells her she is too young and to focus on books.

 In 1965, intelligent but naïve Bev's dream is to go to college in New York City to become a writer.
-Joining her friends Fay and Tina at a party, Fay's older boyfriend Bobby is being deployed to Vietnam, so they have a makeout session while Bev gives a love letter to popular boy, Sky.
+Joining her friends Fay and Tina at a party, Fay's older boyfriend Bobby is being deployed to Vietnam, so they have a make-out session while Bev gives a love letter to popular boy, Sky.
 He reads it aloud, so she flees to the bathroom where she's consoled by Ray, a stranger who defends her honor by fighting with Sky.
 Bev and Ray, with Fay and Bobby, flee the party and go to a lookout where Bobby and Fay have sex.
 Bev is overcome by Ray's kindness so they do, too.
 On duty, Leonard catches and takes them to the police station and Bev claims that they only kissed.

 Bev tells Ray she's pregnant and initially turns down his offer to get married but later agrees to a hasty wedding to placate her parents.
 At the reception, everyone is avoiding Bev, so Fay publicly announces she is also pregnant.
 As Fay's father wanted her to put the baby up for adoption, she and Bobby will get married instead.
 The girls celebrate that they will be mothers together but lament missing out on their childhood, the prom, and an education.
 Bev has a son, Jason (upsetting her, as she wanted a girl) while Fay has a daughter, Amelia.
 Bev continues studying, but when Jason is three, her interview for a college scholarship goes badly as she has to take Jason along.
 Although the interviewer praises her writing, he fears she is too distracted.
 Later, Fay reveals that she and Bobby are getting divorced as he met someone else.
 Bev tells her she's not sure if she loves Jason because his birth has cost her so much.
 When he almost drowns in Fay's pool, Bev vows to be more attentive.